triyanox/avgen/README.md

 - `height` - The height of the avatar.
 This is optional and defaults to `1000`.
 - `width` - The width of the avatar.
 This is optional and defaults to `1000`.
 - `font` - The font of the initials.
 This is optional and defaults to `Arial`.
+- `case` - The case of the initials.
+This is optional and defaults to `uppercase`.